icdevs/Icdevs_mainsite/_posts/2023-01-09-46-Candy Library Updates.md

 ## Funding

 The bounty was generously funded by the DFINITY Foundation.
+If you would like to turbocharge this bounty you can seed additional donations of ICP to ece0c010e460e7a3094f207c984b37d961387186f45bfcec06be228330a62306.
+ICDevs will match the bounty $40:1 ICP for the first 25 ICP out of the DFINITY grant and then 0.25:1.
+All donations will be tax deductible for US Citizens and Corporations.
+If you send a donation and need a donation receipt, please email the hash of your donation transaction, physical address, and name to donations@icdevs.org.
+More information about how you can contribute can be found at our [donations page](https://icdevs.org/donations.html).

 ## FYI: General Bounty Process